May 31, 2014 by KonanTheBarbarian

 SBE recently introduced an option to buy specific cards, besides the card of the day sale.
 Just be aware that this can be quite costly, since you have to convert the ingame currency gold into silver in the ingame store.
 With the converted silver you are able to forge the specific cards you want to have in the deck builder.
-Cards that were released within the last month cost twice as much as older cards.
+Cards that were released within the last month cost at least twice as much as older cards.